 The most historically significant and consequently most popular cities to visit in Italy are Rome, Venice, and Florence.
 These “museum cities” deemed culturally significant by the government are preserved as best as possible.

 They are like interactive history lessons that you can walk amongst or even get lost in for days at a time.
-I highly recommend you make time for the Colosseum, the work of Di Vinci, and the Vatican museums.
+I highly recommend you make time for the Colosseum, the work of Di Vinci, and to visit the Vatican museums.

 6. Dance like no one’s watching